Animal behavior classification via deep learning on embedded systems: Data

 \subsection{Annotations}

-We have annotated parts of the collected accelerometry data by monitoring the behavior of the cattle.
+We have annotated parts of the collected accelerometry data by monitoring the behavior of the cattle on the field during the 2018 experiment and viewing the video recordings of the 2020 experiment.
 We use the annotations to create our labeled datasets called Arm18 and Arm20 corresponding to the respective data collection experiments as detailed above.
-We consider six mutually-exclusive behaviors of grazing, walking, ruminating (standing or lying), resting (standing or lying), drinking, and other in the Arm18 dataset.
+We consider six mutually-exclusive behaviors of grazing, walking, ruminating, resting, drinking, and other in the Arm18 dataset.
 We consider the same behaviors in the Arm20 dataset except for combining the ruminating and resting behaviors to a single behavior class referred to as ruminating/resting.
+We combine the ruminating and resting behaviors to a single behavior class in the Arm20 dataset as it is hard to clearly distinguish these behaviors in the recorded videos.
 The \emph{other} behavior class is the collection of all behaviors other than the considered ones, i.e., grazing, walking, ruminating, resting, and drinking.

+We consider the above cattle behaviors as they are the most important behaviors from the perspective of evaluating and monitoring productivity, feed efficiency, energetic dynamics, health, and welfare of grazing cattle.
+For example, the knowledge of the times and durations of a cattle’s grazing is crucial for determining its herbage dry matter intake from the pasture [26]. knowing when and for how long a cattle ruminates or rests can also help understand the health and well-being state of the animal~\cite{rumin}.
+Monitoring the walking behavior can be useful for measuring the animal's energy expenditure while identifying the drinking behavior is essential to ascertain the animal's access to water and hence compliance with associated regulations.
+It is also important to note that grazing cattle, particularly beef cattle, spend vast majority of their lives performing the considered behaviors.

 We have produced our annotations partially via observing the animals during the trials and partially via reviewing the recorded videos.
 Annotating animal behavior is generally arduous and challenging.
 Particularly, it is not uncommon to overlook some instances of rare behaviors such as drinking, even for a domain expert, as they happen occasionally and in short durations.
 Differentiating some behaviors such as ruminating and resting can also be difficult.